-Our karma-- cultural, personal and ancestral-- is held within our nervous system and other bodily tissues and imprinted into our bodies’ energetic channels (called nadis in sanskrit).
-When unexamined and unhealed, the nadis bind up and create karmic knots (known as granthis in sanskrit).
-The knots bind us into re-experiencing and replaying the stories, myths and patterns held within.
+Our karma-- cultural, personal and ancestral-- is held within our nervous system and other bodily tissues and imprinted into our bodies’ energetic channels (called nadis in Sanskrit).
+When unexamined and unhealed, the nadis bind up and create karmic knots (known as granthis in Sanskrit).
+The knots externally recreate the stories, myths and patterns held within.
 They are like a computer program etched into our organs and nervous system, dictating the way we interact with ourselves and the world.

 In life, we play out the karma that’s held in these knots through our interactions with others.
 Our knots are constantly sending out cords of information that connect to other people’s cords in the dance of our interwoven karma.
 The cords are like magnets, and they attract the people and situations that reveal the story or pattern held within.
 Many people see how they are still playing out the stories and patterns from childhood in their adult relationships.
 Our attraction to people arises from the interconnection of our karmic cords.

-For most people, this is a painful process.
-As long as we externalize the process and fail to understand our own part in creating these relationship bonds, we will be in an antagonistic relationship with others and ultimately ourselves.
+As long as we externalize the process and fail to understand our own part in creating these relationship (karmic) bonds, we will be in an antagonistic relationship with others and ultimately ourselves.
 It’s easy to see how our problems and our suffering arise from others.
 And to a certain extent its true, but only at the outermost level.
-Hidden within every negative interaction we experience at the hands of someone else is our own wounded self drawing our attention inside.
+Hidden within every negative interaction we experience at the hands of someone else is our own wounded self, drawing our attention inside.
 But most of us are not taught how to process these things internally.
 Our culture teaches us to externalize our suffering and wall off our emotions and trauma.
 Because we do not process our wounding, we learn how to dissociate or disconnect from it.
 In the short term, the dissociation allows us to temporarily move through life without having to experience the suffering hidden inside.
 But in the long term, this walling off process starts forming the karmic knots that bind us down and create our map for interacting with the world.

 Our wounds are actually living beings and fragmented parts of our psyche.
 Our painful emotions are the messages sent by our fragmented psyche asking us to go inside— to heal ourselves and integrate our fragmented parts.
 When we dissociate or disconnect from trauma, painful emotions or “negative” parts of ourselves, our psyche sends out cords to “negative” people in order to reflect back the part of us that wants to heal.
 This process can feel like an act of divine punishment, as we recreate the same wounded patterns with different people.
 Paradoxically, whatever we’ve tried to wall off will come back to get us.
 The “triggering” process happens when our unhealed trauma manifests an external force to awaken us to its presence.
 When this happens, we either try to suppress our uncomfortable feelings through dissociation or numbing out, or we try to fight whatever external force appears to be responsible for our pain.

-How does the kundalini fit into all this?
-The kundalini sages of long ago described the process of spiritual awakening as a time when a human decided that they were done playing the game of forgetting our internal truth.
-When this happens, the seed of remembering awakens.
-We start to remember that everything outside is really just a manifestation of an internal process— this is the kundalini starting to awaken, and one of the most powerful lessons it teaches is that everything is internal.
+The kundalini sages of long ago said that the ultimate goal of a human birth is remembering our true nature— remembering that we are not just an individual human but that we are interconnected with everyone and everything.
+This is very difficult to remember, because the external world is very good at helping us divide things into “self” and “other”.
+As long as we see things from the viewpoint of “self” and “other”, we create more and more karma and get bound into more and more karmic knots.
+But the kundalini energy provides a way out.
+When we are ready to move past these games, the kundalini starts to awaken, which is really just the seed of remembering our true nature.
+We start to remember that everything outside is really just a manifestation of an internal process.
+And if we want to change anything externally, we have to start from inside.
 But this is not an instantaneous process!
 We can’t decide to awaken and clear all our karma and then become enlightened.
 A kundalini awakening is the first stage of a very long process.
-Its a long process because the seductions and entanglements in the external world are very tricky and very powerful.
+It’s a long process because the seductions and entanglements in the external world are very tricky and very powerful.

 Breath and Bandhas